jasongoodwin/authentikat-jwt/README.md

 Setup
 =====

-Authentikat-Jwt has been published to sonatype:
+Authentikat-Jwt has been published for scala 2.10 and 2.11:

 Add the resolver and the dependency

     resolvers ++= Seq("snapshots", "releases").map(Resolver.sonatypeRepo)

     libraryDependencies ++= Seq(
-      "com.jason-goodwin" %% "authentikat-jwt" % "0.3.1"
+      "com.jason-goodwin" %% "authentikat-jwt" % "0.3.3"
     )

 JWT - A Claims Based Authentication